Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Not a binary

-Chatassembler ships in the lean and mean `libchata` library and is also available in the `chatacli` tool.
+Ultrassembler ships in the lean and mean `ultrassembler` library and is also available in the `chatacli` tool.
 Use it anywhere C++20 is supported and link it dynamically or statically.
 It's your choice.

 ### ▫️ Zero config